-If you are renting commercial office space in Manhattan, your commercial lease is going to have an escalation clause and your rent will increase every year.
+If you rent a commercial office space in Manhattan, your lease will have an escalation clause.

 How Much More Per Year?

-Your rent goes up by a fixed percentage every year, for the term of your lease: usually 3% per year in New York City.
-The advantage of this form of escalation is that your future rent payments will be completely predictable.
+Your rent goes up by a fixed percentage every year for the term of your lease: usually 3% per year in New York City.
+From a tenant’s perspective, the advantage of a fixed annual rent increase is that your future rent payments are entirely predictable.

-The timing and amount of a rent “bump” can be negotiated so as reduce the financial impact on a tenant.
-Generally “bumps” in the rent are more negotiable than annual percentage increases.
+The timing and amount of a “bump” can be negotiated to reduce the financial impact.
+Generally, “bumps” are more negotiable than annual percentage increases.

-Note that New York City commercial leases also hold tenants responsible for paying their proportionate share of real estate tax increases assessed on a building.
-If you occupy a small percentage of the entire building, your liability will be limited.
-Also keep in mind that real estate taxes do not necessarily increase every year.
+New York City commercial leases also hold tenants responsible for paying their share of real estate tax increases assessed on a building.
+The more space you occupy, the greater your tax increase.
+However, remember that real estate taxes do not always increase annually.

 Ask Your Broker for a Projection of Annual Rents

-Understanding what your rental payments will be during the term of your lease is no simple matter.
-It is important to clarify with your broker how escalations get calculated in each building.
-For you to determine your total liability, ask your broker to provide you with a projection for future rents that factors in all escalations and miscellaneous increases.
+Understanding what your rental payments will be during your lease term is a complex matter.
+It is important to clarify how escalations get calculated in each building with your broker.
+To determine your total liability, ask your realtor to provide a projection for future rents that factor in all escalations and miscellaneous increases.